 95F.
 Removal of number plates

-(1) A warrant issued in respect of a debtor entitles the Sheriff to remove the number plates from one or more vehicles licensed in the name of the debtor.
+(1) A warrant issued in respect of a debtor entitles the Sheriff to remove the number plates from one or more vehicles of the debtor.

 (2) The number plates of a vehicle must not be removed under a warrant if —